Peninsular War: Invasion of Portugal

 Napoleon instructed Junot, with the cooperation of Spanish military troops, to invade Portugal, moving west from Alcántara along the Tagus valley to Portugal, a distance of only 120 mi.
 On 19 November 1807, the French troops under Junot set out for Lisbon and occupied it on 30 November.

-The Prince Regent John escaped, loading his family, courtiers, state papers and treasure aboard the fleet, protected by the British, and fled to Brazil.
+The Prince Regent John escaped, loading his family, courtiers, state papers and treasure aboard an Anglo-Portuguese fleet, and fled to Brazil.
 He was joined in flight by many nobles, merchants and others.
-With 15 warships and more than 20 transports, the fleet of refugees weighed anchor on 29 November and set sail for the colony of Brazil.
+With 15 warships and more than 20 transports, the fleet weighed anchor on 29 November and set sail for Brazil.
 The flight had been so chaotic that 14 carts loaded with treasure were left behind on the docks.

 As one of Junot's first acts, the property of those who had fled to Brazil was sequestered and a 100-million-franc indemnity imposed.
 The army formed into a Portuguese Legion, and went to northern Germany to perform garrison duty.
 Junot did his best to calm the situation by trying to keep his troops under control.
 While the Portuguese authorities were generally subservient toward their French occupiers, the ordinary Portuguese were angry, and the harsh taxes caused bitter resentment among the population.
 By January 1808, there were executions of persons who resisted the exactions of the French.
 The situation was dangerous, but it would need a trigger from outside to transform unrest into revolt.